RustCrypto/AEADs/aes-gcm-siv/README.md

 ## Security Warning

-No security audits of this crate have ever been performed, and it has not been thoroughly assessed to ensure its operation is constant-time on common CPU architectures.
+No security audits of this crate have ever been performed.

+Some of this crate's dependencies were [audited by by NCC Group][7] as part of an audit of the `aes-gcm` crate, including the AES implementations (both AES-NI and a portable software implementation), as well as the `polyval` crate which is used as an authenticator.
+There were no significant findings.

+All implementations contained in the crate are designed to execute in constant time, either by relying on hardware intrinsics (i.e. AES-NI and CLMUL on x86/x86_64), or using a portable implementation which is only constant time on processors which implement constant-time multiplication.

+It is not suitable for use on processors with a variable-time multiplication operation (e.g. short circuit on multiply-by-zero / multiply-by-one, such as certain 32-bit PowerPC CPUs and some non-ARM microcontrollers).

 USE AT YOUR OWN RISK!